tetchel/superior-internet/README.md

 GET `/u/:id` - Returns JSON of User data object for the requested user

-POST `/visited/:visitedId` - Indicate that the user making issuing this request (determined by 'id' cookie) visited the user with id `visitedId`
+POST `/visited/:visitedId` - Indicate that the user issuing this request (determined by 'id' cookie) visited the user with id `visitedId`